Wearing double hearing protection

 The strongest hearing protectors on the market are already too strong for pretty much every workplace out there meaning there is a suitable hearing protector for every noise exposure without wearing two sets of hearing protection.

-Doubling up on hearing protection is almost always incorrect, and a recommendation made in ignorance of the basic facts and findings of a noise assessment.
+Doubling up on hearing protection is almost always incorrect, and a recommendation all-too-often made without knowledge of the findings of a noise assessment.

-It can range from pointless to actually increasing risk by encouraging reduced compliance.
+It can actually increasing risk by encouraging reduced compliance from too much protection.

-Occupational Health Physicians have some uses, but in 30 years of workplace noise safety including both noise assessments and hearing testing, I have not seen one recommendation for double hearing protection which was actually justified by the noise exposure levels on a site.
+In 30 years of workplace noise safety including doing both noise assessments and workplace hearing testing, I have not seen one recommendation for double hearing protection which was actually justified by the noise exposure levels on the site concerned when you looked at the measured average exposures in a noise assessment.